PetNil/Python/README.md

 I will update with more files as I go along.
 Also explore branches.
 Todays first challenge is to update this file to my local repo.
+Success - Managed to add two more files from local repo and to update README.md to local repo.
+Now I'll update this text from local to remote.